Matthew 13, 34-35

 Something to think about

-In the aftermath of the Haiti earthquake a new Haitian TV soap was launched with a story line based in the camps, depicting issues that needed addressing, such as hygiene and nutrition.
-Thousands tuned in and lifestyles changed; if a lecture had been organised few would have attended.
+In the aftermath of the Haiti earthquake, a new Haitian TV soap was launched with a storyline based in the camps.
+It depicted issues that needed addressing, such as hygiene and nutrition.
+Thousands tuned in and lifestyles changed; if a lecture had been organised, few would have attended.

 It is evident from Jesus’ words in verses 13-16 that he accepts there will be those who do not engage, and therefore they will not see or understand the truth he is actually offering.